imgproxy/imgproxy/docs/configuration.md

 * `IMGPROXY_MAX_SRC_RESOLUTION`: the maximum resolution of the source image, in megapixels.
 Images with larger actual size will be rejected.
 Default: `16.8`;
 * `IMGPROXY_MAX_SRC_FILE_SIZE`: the maximum size of the source image, in bytes.
 Images with larger file size will be rejected.
 When `0`, file size check is disabled.
 Default: `0`;

-imgproxy can process animated GIFs, but since this operation is pretty heavy, only one frame is processed by default.
-You can increase the maximum of GIF frames to process with the following variable:
+imgproxy can process animated images (GIF, WebP), but since this operation is pretty heavy, only one frame is processed by default.
+You can increase the maximum of animation frames to process with the following variable:

-* `IMGPROXY_MAX_GIF_FRAMES`: the maximum of animated GIF frames to being processed.
+* `IMGPROXY_MAX_ANIMATION_FRAMES`: the maximum of animated image frames to being processed.
 Default: `1`.

-**Note:** imgproxy summarizes all GIF frames resolutions while checking source image resolution.
+**Note:** imgproxy summarizes all frames resolutions while checking source image resolution.

 You can also specify a secret to enable authorization with the HTTP `Authorization` header for use in production environments: